Your diagnosis

 The Digital Forensics Unit

-See FBI_'s full file →
+See FBI.'s full file →

 FOMO